TimyAnimations/timyaddons/README.md

 ### 0.16.6
 - Added DIVINE rabbits to hoppity collection gui
 - Added Hoppity Hunt gui, displaying timers for the next eggs, as well as your status on collecting the previous one
+- Show unseen egg locations (local only)
+    - egg locations are stored in the api but currently it only goes off what was marked as seen locally
 - Added Crown of Avarice coin tracker
 - Added WIP cooldown display
 - Added WIP Fire Freeze Timer
 - Added Sadan and Giant spawn timer
 - Made it so each pest is now highlighted a different color based off the group they drop
 - Added "Swap Attack and Jump Keybinds" for garden farming tool features
+- Added speed as a value you can set on a farming tool
 - Added "warp stonks" to the diana solver
+- Optimizations to font rendering
 - Developer option "or pvp boss"

 ### 0.16.5